 Why take Openlab’s Master’s Course?

 Our Master’s course Challenges for Emerging Cities (15 or 7,5 Credits) is an interdisciplinary project course based on challenge driven innovation.
-You will work with Design Thinking and SCRUM to develop solutions and innovations to a given societal challenge, on behalf of an external public sector client.
+You will learn and apply Design Thinking in order to develop solutions and innovations to a given societal challenge, on behalf of an external public sector client.
 You will work in teams with students from different universities, disciplines and backgrounds.

 “I think this is the most useful course I have taken in my 5 years of studies.
 The creativity, innovations and solution-oriented approach is something I will keep as a core approach to my work going forward.
 Highly recommended!”

 We provide a hands-on course that teaches design methods, project management and teamwork skills that will be valuable for your future work or academic studies.
 All this while you create solutions with the potential drive societal development in the fields of sustainable urban development, health, education and the ageing population.

 - Learn and apply design methods and tools (Design Thinking) to create innovative solutions to societal challenges

 - Learn and apply project management methods and tools (SCRUM) to an innovation project